arrow_back

 Based on the charging mechanism, the market is classified into Inductive Power Transfer (IPT), Magnetic Gear Wireless Power Transfer (MGWPT), and Capacitive Wireless Power Transfer (CWPT).

-IPT segment is the highest contributor to this market with a market value of USD 6.5 billion in 2022, and is anticipated to reach USD 247 billion by 2030, registering a CAGR of 52.91%.
-Similarly, the Magnetic Gear Wireless Power Transfer segment, currently at USD 4.4 billion, is projected to reach USD 206.2 billion by 2030.
-The CWPT segment, which stood at USD 2.1 billion in 2022, is anticipated to reach USD 114 billion by 2030 with the highest CAGR of 59.9%.
+IPT segment is the highest contributor to this market with a market value of USD 22.1 million in 2024, and is anticipated to reach USD 247 million by 2030, registering a CAGR of 52.91%.
+Similarly, the Magnetic Gear Wireless Power Transfer segment, currently at USD 15.8 million, is projected to reach USD 206.1 million by 2030.
+The CWPT segment, which stood at USD 7.8 million in 2024, is anticipated to reach USD 114 million by 2030, with the highest CAGR of 59.9%.

-IPT and MGWPT segments collectively accounted for about 83.9% share of the global wireless EV charging market in 2022, with the former constituting around 49.9% share.
+IPT and MGWPT segments collectively accounted for about 83% share of the global wireless EV charging market in 2024, with the IPT constituting around 48% share.

 Free EV charging market data